matias-ceau/scripts/docs/index.md

 - [qtile_dice_group.py](scripts/qtile_dice_group.py.md) -- *Switches to the complementary group in Qtile, based on a dice concept*
 - [qtile_window_to_group_and_switch.py](scripts/qtile_window_to_group_and_switch.py.md) -- *Script to move and switch the current window to the next or previous group in Qtile.*
 - [quick-pass.sh](scripts/quick-pass.sh.md) -- *Quickly select a password from your password store using `fzf`.*
-- [qutebrowser-modify-source-bookmarks.sh](scripts/qutebrowser-modify-source-bookmarks.sh.md) -- *Script to synchronize qutebrowser bookmarks and sessions with chezmoi.*
+- [qutebrowser-modify-source-bookmarks.sh](scripts/qutebrowser-modify-source-bookmarks.sh.md) -- *A script to sync Qutebrowser bookmarks and sessions between local and chezmoi directories.*
 - [random_album.xsh](scripts/random_album.xsh.md) -- *Selects a random album from cmus library and plays it using cmus.*
 - [random_wallpapers.xsh](scripts/random_wallpapers.xsh.md) -- *Selects and sets a random wallpaper from a specified folder for use with `feh`.*
 - [read_the_fucking_manual.sh](scripts/read_the_fucking_manual.sh.md) -- *Script to retrieve the most searched manual entries using `man` or `batman`.*